 Reputation.
 The insurance companies and trucking companies are very familiar with the names of prominent Maryland lawyers.
 You need a name that will get them shaking in their boots and ready to give you the best deal possible.
 That name is Zirkin & Schmerling.

 To learn more, get in touch with a qualified, experienced semi-truck accident attorney in Maryland.
-Please review our Maryland auto accident FAQ article and call Zirkin & Schmerling Law today at 410-753-4611.
-Our lawyers can provide an initial evaluation of your case entirely free of charge.
+Please review our Maryland auto accident FAQ article and call Zirkin & Schmerling Law today at 410-753-4611 for a free consultation.
+Our personal injury lawyers can provide an initial evaluation of your case entirely free of charge.
 We can’t erase the damage done by a truck driver, but we can give you the representation and advocacy you deserve going forward.